Global Saskatchewan: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-On August 10, 2011, three weeks before Canadian television stations in CRTC-designated mandatory markets were slated to transition from analogue to digital broadcasts, CFRE flash cut its digital signal into operation on VHF channel 11.
+On August 10, 2011, three weeks before Canadian television stations in CRTC-designated mandatory markets were slated to transition from analog to digital broadcasts, CFRE flash cut its digital signal into operation on VHF channel 11.
 It was the first station in Regina to broadcast a digital or high-definition signal.
 Five days later on August 15, CFSK flash cut its digital signal into operation on UHF channel 42, using virtual channel 4.

-On June 13, 2019, the CRTC approved a request by Corus to shut down CFRE-TV-2 in Fort Qu'Appelle.
+On June 13, 2019, the CRTC approved a request by Corus to shut down its CFRE-TV-2 rebroadcasting antenna in Fort Qu'Appelle.